 At Glassbox, we use this simple explanation:

-Customer experience management is translating collected data, analytics, and session recordings into improvements of the overall customer experience.
+Digital customer experience management is translating collected data, analytics, and session recordings into improvements of the overall customer experience.
 Whether it’s redirection from a certain link or making a webpage easier to find, managing the customer experience is all about improving the user experience.

 So what is Digital Customer Management?

-We describe digital customer management as the use of Internet communications channels and technologies to enhance the online customer experience.
+We describe digital customer experience management as the use of Internet communications channels and technologies to enhance the online customer experience.
 Specifically, that means managing, creating, designing, and reacting to online customer interactions in order to increase customer satisfaction and customer loyalty.

 This is key today as management of digital customers and their digital experience has an impact on every department in an organization, including Marketing, IT, Customer Service, Risk, Compliance, and Accounts and Distribution.

 The mobile explosion

 We are living in a world of “mobile everything”.
 According to Adobe Digital Insights*, Black Friday 2016 was the first day ever to generate over a billion dollars in sales carried out on mobile devices, a 33% increase over 2015.
 And a recent Salesforce State of the Connected Customer Report, indicated that predominance of the all-knowing mobile customer will only increase over time.
 Over a third of Millennials have researched a product online via a mobile device while in a store (38%), and nearly one-fourth have even purchased a product online from a mobile device while in a store (23%).

 However, the mobile explosion has also brought with it a new set of digital customer management problems.
 Your enterprise’s website is now viewed on a vast array of desktops, laptops, tablets and mobile phones.
 Each device, and even each brand, has a different size and quality of display screen.
 Combined with the design variations of a standard website, a mobile website, or an app, it means that every customer has a unique online customer experience.